SoftwareAG/adabas-natural-education-package/README.md

 - Step 4: Still remember the steps from the video tutorial regarding the usage of Cheatsheets ?!

-- Just have a look here how to quickly launch the cheatsheets from Eclipse Run the Software AG Designer application on your computer Go to the Eclipse menu Help > Cheatsheets
+- Just have a look here how to quickly launch the cheatsheets from Eclipse
+    1. Run the Software AG Designer application on your computer
+    2. Go to the Eclipse menu Help > Cheatsheets
-    Select the Composite Cheatsheet from the options menu Work through the steps from the cheatsheet !
+    3. Select the Composite Cheatsheet from the options menu
+    4. Work through the steps from the cheatsheet !

-        And that's it !
 - Step 5: End :+1: